 “At first I thought senior interns had to be super professional, so the way I talked to my team was very formal.
 But then I thought, ‘I should get into their shoes.’
 I tried to be their friend, not just their boss.

 Some of my students don’t talk much, and I didn’t want to shame them for that.
 Instead I asked other team members to get the whole group talking and sharing ideas.
 Another idea I tried was having my quiet interns sit by someone who was really talkative, and then encouraging the louder person to help the quieter students speak up.

 When I was asked to be a senior intern, there were many things I was afraid of.
 First was communicating with the clients, which I had never done before.
 The second thing was teaching, which I thought I would be really bad at.
-But I liked that Andrew [Director of Student-Run Businesses] made me talk directly to the clients.
+But I liked that I was expected to talk directly to the clients.
 Now I’m able to just shoot them an email if I have questions, instead of thinking, ‘I’m scared, I don’t know if I can do this.’

 I grew up in a refugee camp in Thailand where my family didn’t have enough to eat.
 I never thought that one day I would end up in Rêve Academy working like this.
 Thinking back to those times, it challenges me to think further in the future so that my children don’t have to suffer like I did.

 The only reason that I was able to stay in school and get all this experience is my parents.
 I just want my family to be able to live like everybody else—be able to drive cars that they like, be able to eat food that they want to eat, not like before.
 My plan is to change the way we lived before into a better life.”

 Choua gained both technical and professional skills in her internship—and she didn’t have to pay a cent.
 In fact, we paid her a fair wage for her work each week, while she learned: